sealedhermit/test.github.io/_posts/2020-06-02-mornington.md

 ![_config.yml]({{ site.baseurl }}/images/as7.jpg)

 Once upon a time, Point Nepean defence facility protected the entrance to Port Philip.
-You can the structures that used house the artillery – Fort Pearce and Fort Nepean.
+You can see the structures that used to house the artillery – Fort Pearce and Fort Nepean.
 Fort Pearce has gun placements, underground storage and bunkers which are still standing.
 These structures are over 150 years old.
-We saw gun terrets along the walk which gave a glimpse into Australia's wartime history.
+We saw gun terrets along the latter half of the walk which gave a glimpse into Australia's wartime history.

 For those who find it difficult to walk, there is a shuttle service running between the Quarantine Station and Fort Nepean.